The Origins of the King’s German Legion 1803-04

 In July 1803, as preliminary moves were being made to form a “foreign legion”, it was decreed that if 400 men were not raised within three months, the plan was to be abandoned and initially, the response was worryingly weak – the first recruits were mainly former Hanoverian officers who had the means to get out of Hanover, so that there were at first far more officers than men and it looked as if the aim to raise 400 men, let alone a corps of 4,000 men, would not be achieved.

 Recruits who made their way to England would be directed to a new depot, first set up at Lymington in Hampshire, and German officers were based in port destinations like London, Plymouth and Harwich to direct recruits to Lymington.
 Only as 1803 progressed did the system kick into action in Hanover and more and more men got the message and took the risk – in the face of increased French reprisals.
-By November, the number of recruits had reached many hundreds and a new training centre and depot had to be opened on the Isle of Wight to deal with what was initially called The King’s German Regiment.
-At the very end of December 1803, a cavalry and horse-artillery depot was set up at Weymouth (and one later in Dorchester) and one for foot artillery at Hilsea, near Portsmouth; the south coast was chosen for these bases simply to add weight to Britain’s coastal defences in the face of possible French invasion.
+By November, the number of recruits had reached many hundreds and a new training centre and depot had to be opened at Parkhurst on the Isle of Wight to deal with what was initially (August 1803) called The King’s German Regiment.
+A new Recruiting Patent of December 1803 ordered the raising of a German corps of 5,000 men “of all arms” and by the very end of December, a cavalry and horse-artillery depot had been set up at Radipole near Weymouth (and one later in Dorchester), with one for foot artillery at Hilsea, near Portsmouth; the south coast was chosen for these bases simply to add weight to Britain’s coastal defences in the face of possible French invasion.

 From September 1804, the infantry (initially two Light and three Line battns.) was moved to a new base at Bexhill on the Sussex coast, then a small village which became the main centre of the King’s German Legion for the next ten years.
 Its inhabitants found themselves suddenly overwhelmed by German-speaking soldiers who were accommodated in large tented and later hutted camps around the town, the senior officers billeted in more substantial houses.
 They seem to have had good relations with the locals – they certainly brought a huge increase in trade to shops, inns and professions and there are many records of marriages!
 Interestingly, much remains to speak of the KGL presence there – the old KGL parade gound is still largely open land (some under allotments), the KGL cemetery is clearly marked and some of the local houses, buildings and the church in the “Old Town” would have been known to the some of the officers at least.
 Bexhill became a major garrison area and many other (British) regiments were stationed along with the KGL around the town as time went by.